-Since that can be harder to guesstimate when using your stovetop, we’ve shared some average cooking times depending on pan weight in part two of this series.
-However, if in doubt, use a heat-safe thermometer to ensure that your pans don’t get too hot.
+Since the appropriate cooking temperature can be challenging to guesstimate when using your stovetop, we've shared some average cooking times depending on pan weight in part two of this series.
+However, if in doubt, we’d recommend using a heat-safe thermometer to ensure that your pans don’t get too hot.

 Should You Use a Non-Stick Pan?
 Here Are the Pros and Cons

-Now that you’re familiar with the attributes of a non-stick coating that make it so slippery, it’s easier to understand that this isn’t a completely fuss-free material.
+Now that you’re familiar with the attributes that make a non-stick coating so slippery, it’s easier to understand that this isn’t a completely fuss-free material.
 That being said, there are still plenty of upsides.

-Or, at least, a few significant upsides to using non-stick coated pans, including:
+Or, at least, a few significant upsides according to Jessica Harlan at TheSpruce Eats, including:

-- You can make healthier meals.
-Thanks to non-stick’s smooth surface, there’s no need to line your skillet with butter or oil before cooking, which makes it easier to whip up low-fat recipes.
+You can make healthier meals.
+Thanks to non-stick’s smooth surface, there’s no need to line your skillet with butter or oil before cooking, which could make it easier to whip up low-fat recipes.
 Just keep in mind that removing butter or oil will also likely affect the taste as well.

-While it’s not a long list, for anyone who’s constantly bungling their eggs or struggling to get the fish smell out of their cast irons, they’re important perks.
+While it's not a long list, for anyone who’s continually bungling their eggs or struggling to get the fish smell out of their cast irons, they’re important perks.
 Those reasons are likely the reason why non-stick cookware accounts for about 70 percent of all such sales in the United States, based on recent numbers from Consumer Reports.

 But, for as many consumers who enjoy using non-stick cookware, it turns out many of us are using them wrong, significantly shortening their shelf life.

-With that in mind, it’s important to remember a few important cons to using non-stick cookware before we proceed:
+With that in mind, it's important to remember a few critical cons to using non-stick cookware before we proceed:

-- You’ll need to use it with care.
+You’ll need to use it with care.
 Cooking with non-stick means more than keeping an eye on the temperature.
-You’ll also have to carefully select your tools (more in part two), and be considerate of the coated surface when storing.
+You’ll also have to carefully select your tools (tip: stay away from metal), and be considerate of the coated surface when storing.

 Still interested in non-stick?
 We don’t blame you.
-In the great cookware debate, it’s a pretty easy material to get behind, just be sure to keep those temps low, or you might suffer flu-like symptoms.
-(And remember, pet bird owners should steer clear altogether.)
+In the great cookware debate, it’s a pretty easy material to get behind, just be sure to keep those temps low.
+And remember, pet bird owners might want to steer clear altogether.